MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-15-ruby-naming.md

 layout: post
 title:  "Ruby naming convention"
 date:   2017-07-15 19:45:31 -0300
-categories: [recipes]
+categories: [recipe]
 tags: [ruby]
 author: Marcelo Foss
 ---
 Ruby uses a unique convention for naming objects: it uses the first character of an identifier to determine its purpose.
 Certain names, are reserved words and should not be used as variable, method, class, or module name.
 See the section 'Reserved words' below.
 Lowercase letter means the characters "a" through "z".